Demo 3: Inner-Product Spaces#

 \[\begin{split}\displaystyle \left[\begin{matrix}\frac{15}{8}\\\frac{15 i}{8}\\\frac{45}{8} - \frac{15 i}{8}\\\frac{15}{4}\end{matrix}\right]\end{split}\]

-The matrix \(P\) is per definition hermitian, which means that \(P = P^*\).
-This can be tested by:
+As expected.
+The projection matrix \(P\) is per definition Hermitian, meaning \(P = P^*\).
+This can be verified manually:

 P.is_hermitian